 My final stop on this adventure was Calgary.
 Away from the mountains, the prairie was an unexpected sight, and the city itself brings a community feel to a metropolitan backdrop.
 Known for the Stampede, I wasn’t sure what else Calgary had to offer.
-However, their pedestrianised Stephen Avenue offers various places to eat and loads of live entertainment for everyone.
+However, the pedestrianised Stephen Avenue offers various places to eat and loads of live entertainment for everyone.
 A bittersweet ending to my trip, I knew that Canada has so much more to offer, and I intend to see it all.

 Canada Rail Holidays